-A lot of people who buy CCTV cameras and systems form us do so to protect their vehicle when it is parked at their home either overnight or during the day.
+A lot of people who buy CCTV cameras and systems from us do so to protect their vehicle when it is parked at their home either overnight or during the day.
 There are a few things to consider if you are thinking of using CCTV to protect parked vehicles either at home or in the workplace.

-Vehicles are quite a large objects, particularly commercial vehicles such as vans and you can't see through them.
+Vehicles are quite large objects, particularly commercial vehicles such as vans and you can't see through them.
 This means someone on the far side of the vehicle from the camera will be shielded from view.
-Consider using 2 cameras, one either side.
+Consider using 2 cameras, one on either side.

 In terms of which type of CCTV camera to use you have a number of options.

-These cameras offer most of the protection of a Traditional Vandal dome camera, they have a tough metal body, they can not easily be moved, infra red performance is good and they are easy to install.
+These cameras offer most of the protection of a Traditional Vandal dome camera, they have a tough metal body, they can not easily be moved, infrared performance is good and they are easy to install.
 They can be fitted to a wall or overhead surface.
-Open faced vandal dome cameras can be mounted low down, under the guttering of a single story garage for instance.
+Open-faced vandal dome cameras can be mounted low down, under the guttering of a single-story garage for instance.
 The only downside is you are limited in terms of how powerful the lens can be.
 Fitting HD 1080P high definition equipment extends the effective range.

 These are the cameras you immediately think of when picturing a CCTV camera.
 Fitting is simple, particularly our premium body day - night CCTV cameras which can be mounted to any angle surface.
 Like the open-faced vandal dome cameras, infrared illumination is very efficient.
 The disadvantage of an open-faced vandal dome camera is its position can be altered relatively easily so they need to be mounted out of reach.
 The big advantage is they come with a wider range of lenses particularly if the subject you are trying to film is some distance away.
 Our B8 6-60mm camera has an effective optical range of up to 50 metres.